3logic/apollo-cassandra/README.md

 }
 ```

 Note that all query clauses must be Cassandra compliant.
 You cannot, for example, use $in operator for a key which is not the partition key.
 Querying in Cassandra is very basic but could be confusing at first.
-Take a look to this <a href="http://mechanics.flite.com/blog/2013/11/05/breaking-down-the-cql-where-clause/" target="_blank">post</a> and, obvsiouly, to the <a href="http://www.datastax.com/documentation/cql/3.1/cql/cql_using/about_cql_c.html" target="_blank">documentation</a>
+Take a look at this <a href="http://mechanics.flite.com/blog/2013/11/05/breaking-down-the-cql-where-clause/" target="_blank">post</a> and, obvsiouly, at the <a href="http://www.datastax.com/documentation/cql/3.1/cql/cql_using/about_cql_c.html" target="_blank">documentation</a>

-## Api
+## API

-Complete api definition is available on <a href="http://apollo.3logic.it/Apollo.html" target="_blank">3logic website</a>.
+Complete API definition is available on <a href="http://apollo.3logic.it/Apollo.html" target="_blank">3logic website</a>.
 Anyway you can generate documentation cloning this project and launching `grunt doc`

 ## Test